PhD stipends in Statistics, and the mathematics of Insurance and Economics

-The terms of employment and salary are in accordance to the agreement between the Ministry of Finance and The Danish Confederation of Professional Associations on Academics in the State (AC).
+Terms of appointment and payment accord to the agreement between the Danish Ministry of Taxation and The Danish Confederation of Professional Associations on Academics in the State.
 The position is covered by the Protocol on Job Structure.

 Option B: Getting into a position on the integrated MSc and PhD programme